yjlo123/runtime-tutorial/raw.md

 For instance, `drw 0 2 1` means filling the dot on row 0 (1st row) column 2 (3rd column) with white (`1`).

-The suported instructions for canvas operations are:
+The supported instructions for canvas operations are:
 ```code-block
 clr
 drw V V V